turnerluke/ML-algos/knn/writeup.md

         return accuracy
 ```

-Believe it or not, we're finished- we can easily deploy this algorithm to model classificaiton problems.
+Believe it or not, we're finished - we can easily deploy this algorithm to model classificaiton problems.
 But, for completeness we should optimize k for the iris dataset.
 We can do this by iterating through a range of k and plotting the performance of the model.
 ```
 accuracies = []
 ks = range(1, 30)